2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 Top 10 Critical Metrics, KPIs, and Expected Conversion Ratios for TikTok Social Channel Advertising

-1. View Rate: This measures the percentage of users who see your entire video ad.
-Aim for a view rate above 80% to indicate your ad is capturing attention.
+1. View Rate: This measures the percentage of users who see your video ad.
+Aim for a view rate above 80% to indicate your ad captures attention.

 2. Completion Rate: This shows the percentage of users who watch your video ad until the end.
-A good completion rate is above 50%, suggesting your content is engaging enough to hold viewers’ attention.
+A good completion rate is above 50%, suggesting your content is engaging enough to attract viewers.

 3. Click-Through Rate (CTR): As with other platforms, CTR measures the percentage of viewers who click on your ad’s call to action.
 While TikTok doesn’t provide native CTR data, you can track clicks through link shorteners or UTM parameters.
 Aim for a CTR above 2%.